Register Now

 none

-S. Teran, Labor Occupational Health Program (LOHP), Berkeley, CA, USA.
-Role: Offered expertise on participatory research and strategies for protecting vulnerable worker populations, specifically within the context of California labor policy.
+S. Teran and M. Hosein, Labor Occupational Health Program (LOHP), Berkeley, CA, USA.
+Role: Offered expertise on participatory research and strategies for protecting vulnerable worker populations, specifically within the context of California schools.

 S. Darling-Hammond, UC Berkeley School of Public Health, Berkeley, CA, USA.
 Role: Supported research design and analysis regarding K-12 school practices, disciplinary data, and their impacts on health equity and safety.